The Cayman Islands offers some of the best snorkelling, scuba diving and sports fishing in the Caribbean.

-The Cayman Islands form the tip of a vast underwater mountain range that peeks above the surrounding waters – the highest point in the Caymans is just 18.2m above sea level – providing a rich and exciting environment for underwater activities.
+Forming the tip of a vast underwater mountain range that peeks above the surrounding waters, the Cayman Islands provides a rich and exciting environment for underwater activities – the highest point in the Caymans is just 18.2m above sea level.

 Snorkel above coral gardens teeming with rainbow-hued fish right off the beach, or sign up for an excursion.